![]() |

 brown bears are still alive in France.
 Fosse thinks their fate is a

 "political decision": Where Payton scores an emotional hit is in his description in the last chapter of a black bear hunt in the La Sal Mountains in Utah.
 I thought he was going to evade describing the kill.
 After a brief diversion, he returns to that moment, leaving the reader in no doubt that this was a senseless act.
 This book was published under a different title outside of the UK: Shadow of the Bear – Travels in vanishing wilderness The Wild Trees: What if the Last Wilderness is Above Our Heads?
 Richard Preston (2007) Allen Lane ISBN-13: 978-1846140235This is the first book of narrative non-fiction that I have read.
-It tells the story of real characters and events in the discovery and climbing of the tallest coastal redwood trees hidden in unseen valleys of dense primeval rainforest on the coast of California (only 4% of the orginal coastal redwood forest remains unlogged).
-The redwood "titans" are 113 m (370ft) and more tall, their age is measured in a thousand years, their sheer bulk shown by a diameter of 7.3 metres; a very complex canopy crown made up of over 220 trunks occupying a space of 24,000 cubic metres, with the tree itself having over 1000 cubic metres of wood.
+It tells the story of real characters and events in the discovery and climbing of the tallest coastal redwood trees, hidden in unseen valleys of dense primeval rainforest on the coast of California (only 4% of the original coastal redwood forest remains unlogged).
+The redwood "titans" are 113 m (370ft) and more tall, their age is measured in a thousand years.
+Their sheer bulk is shown by a diameter of 7.3 metres.
+They have a very complex canopy crown made up of over 220 trunks occupying a space of 24,000 cubic metres, with the tree itself having over 1000 cubic metres of wood.
 The canopies are often laden with fern mats full of crustacea, a fully saturated mat weighing upto two tonnes.
 And it is not just ferns in these canopies as there are mosses, lichens, algae and lycopods; shrubs such as salal (Gaultheria), rhododendron, currants, huckleberry, elderberry and salmonberry; small trees such as dwarfed Douglas fir, Sitka spruce, buckthorn, as well as redwoods themselves; small mammals such as red tree voles, birds and a whole slew of insects (beetles, bees) as well as salamanders, earthworms and soil organisms (mites) and soil in dead or rotting holes of the trunks.
 It is a whole terrestrial habitat suspended in air that few ever get to see.
-The narrative has a central character in Steve Sillet around whom is weaved the lives of fellow redwood explorers, amateur naturalists and climbers, his lovers and wives, as they develop their passion into academic study and for some, employment.
-Sometimes long on tales of hunting for the record of tallest redwood, it always comes back to marvelling at the complex ecology of the canopies.
-The narrative is joined by the author towards the end as he learns to climb redwoods with Sillet without damaging them and volunteers to assist in climbing and studying redwoods.
+The narrative has a central character in Steve Sillet around whom is weaved the lives of fellow redwood explorers, amateur naturalists and climbers, his lovers and wives, as they develop their passion into academic study and, for some, employment.
+Sometimes long on tales of hunting for the record of the tallest redwood, it always comes back to marvelling at the complex ecology of the canopies.
+The narrative is joined by the author towards the end as he learns to climb redwoods with Sillet without damaging them, and volunteers to assist in climbing and studying redwoods.
 Preston enthuses his family members to climb trees, and takes them off to holiday in Glen Affric in the Highlands of Scotland, where they climb the ancient native pines of the Caledonian forest.
 There he finds evidence of a canopy habitat as well, with small rowan and bilberry living and reproducing, as well as mosses and lichens.
-In what I suspect will likley be hotly contested by some, Preston advances the theory that the lack of current day regeneration of the Caledonian forest is because of the extinction of the wolf from the Highlands by 1746.
+In what I suspect will likely be hotly contested by some, Preston advances the theory that the lack of current day regeneration of the Caledonian forest is because of the extinction of the wolf from the Highlands by 1746.
 The link is with the population explosion of red deer that followed and which browse out pine seedlings.
-He believes the 250 year old pines that he was climbing were the last pines to begin growing while the wolf was still about, but that the Caledonian forest is doomed to vanish as these old trees die as there would be no trees coming in to replace them.
+He believes the 250 year old pines that he was climbing were the last pines to begin growing while the wolf was still about, but that the Caledonian forest is doomed to vanish as these old trees die and there are no trees coming in to replace them.
 On a recent trip to wet, coastal woodlands in Pembrokeshire after I finished this book, I looked into the canopies of ash trees and saw ferns, mosses, shrubs and climbers growing in soil in the crooks and crannies of the trunks.
 It may not be on the same scale as the suspended habitats of the redwoods, but it was no less fascinating.
 Beechcombings: The Narratives of Trees Richard Mabey (2007) Chatto and Windus ISBN-13: 978-1856197335 Beechcombings is the next step on the way to Mabey using his book writing to unravel the ‘id’ of wild nature, this time with the metaphor of beech trees.
 I so admire the ability for self-reflection that he couples with acute personal observation of nature, especially how a tree to him is wild nature and not just an exploitable resource, that I forgive him the odd turgid passage in his use of historical sources to set up a next reflection.
 Perhaps it is my impatience to hear what he has to say, rather than some historical figure.
-This is not to throw out any merit of those historical sources, the book could loose its roundness if they were omitted, but Mabey has the advantage of our modern day systems thinking and, as he shows, these historical sources – art and craftwork, literature, learned treatise – while often worthy in intent come with their own artifice and baggage.
+This is not to throw out any merit of those historical sources, the book could lose its roundness if they were omitted, but Mabey has the advantage of our modern day systems thinking and, as he shows, these historical sources – art and craftwork, literature, learned treatise – while often worthy in intent come with their own artifice and baggage.
 In addition, the historical sources he can draw on of necessity span only the centuries of the last millennia, from which written records and artwork survive.
 And yet in his quest to understand the true nature of wildwood, he would at least in Britain to be certain have to have sources going back some four to five millennia, observed with that same systems thinking, such is the extent of our intervention in the landscape.
 As it is, Mabey does have the ‘scientific’ findings of the 20th century to continue with his exploration, clocking up an impressive list of names in which the canon of woodland ecology is framed: Clements, Tansley, Watt, Rackham, Peterken and Vera.
 Each is given a life by Mabey that is more than them being defined by their work, but then their work comes under Mabey’s scrutiny, and he is not afraid to find fault when he considers it is there.
 As he implies, Watt’s findings on succession have been overplayed in the decades since; he is not impressed with Rackham’s pessimism; and he is quite bruising in likening Frans Vera’s contemporary contribution to being a bull in a china shop.

 It is in his constant